 The programs are competitive, and even strong proposals may receive only partial funding.
 Successful proposals will provide concise evidence of:

-Reviewers closely examine the results of the annual VPUE Undergraduate Research Evaluation (a student survey administered by UAR staff).
+Reviewers closely examine the results of the annual VPUE Undergraduate Research Evaluation (a student survey administered by Undergraduate Research staff).
 Student responses are critical factors in future funding decisions.

-VPUE Departmental Grants for Undergraduate Research are administered by the office of Undergraduate Advising and Research (UAR).
+Departmental Grants and Faculty Grants for Undergraduate Research are administered by the Vice Provost Office for Undergraduate Education (VPUE).

 For questions regarding program goals, proposal content, or review criteria, please contact:

 © Stanford University, Stanford, California 94305.